metabase/metabase/docs/embedding/signed-embedding-parameters.md

 ¹ Available on paid plans.

 ² Available on paid plans and works on questions only (not dashboards).
-To completely disable downloads, use the [Download results permission](../permissions/data.md#download-results).

 ## Further reading